BryantWelch/Spreadsheet-Wrangler/README.md

 4. Click "Run" to process the combined spreadsheets against the SKU list
 5. GSxx files will be created in the final output location with matched data
 6. GS_Missing will be created in the final output location with non-matched data

+### Label Creation
+1. Click on "Labels" in the menu bar, then select "Create Labels"
+2. In the dialog that appears:
+   - Select the input folder containing your GSxx.xlsx files
+   - Choose an output folder where label files will be saved
+   - (Optional) Select a .param template file for printer configuration
+   - (Optional) Select a .prt template file containing label layout with data markers
+   - (Optional) Select a Dymo template file for Dymo label creation
+3. Click "Create Labels" to start the process
+4. The application will create:
+   - GSxx.tsk files (if param/prt templates are provided)
+   - GSxx.dymo files (if a Dymo template is provided)
+5. All files will be saved to the selected output folder

 ### Configuration
 - **File → New Configuration**: Reset all settings to default